lavvrushka/lavvrushka/README.md

 - :cowboy_hat_face:I am studying at BSUIR to become a software engineer and systems engineer.

-- :crossed_swords: In my free time, I participate in various Olympiads and hackathons.

-- English language B2
+- English language B1
-- German language A2
+- German language A1-A2
 ---

 ### :hammer_and_wrench: Languages and Tools :